twitter/scoot/snapshot/README.md

     * _RepoIniter_ - interface for controlling (possibly expensive) Git repo initialization
     * _Checkouter_ - a Git-specific snapshot checkouter implementation
   * _package gitdb_ - implementation of DB interface that stores local Snapshots in a git ODB

+## Snapshot Stores and Servers

+### Store
+snapshot/store contains Snapshot storage interfaces and implementations.

+### Bundlestore
+snapshot/bundlestore contains a server for storing and retrieving Snapshots from a store.